SkylineCommunications/dataminer-docs/connector-help/connector_help/Al Jazeera Media Network Arvato VPMS Doha.md

 ### Server

-This page displays the following page buttons, whichopen a new page withinformation regarding the running state of each server's parameter group.
+This page displays the following page buttons, which open a new page with information regarding the running state of each server's parameter group.

 - Media Request Service
 - Query Service